MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/with-office-365.md

 ### Licensing considerations

 Before you create a Microsoft 365 resource account, check to see what kind of license it needs.
-If you'll only use a resource account to book a resource (that is, invite the resource to your meeting and have it automatically accept or decline the invitation), you don't need to assign a license to a resource account.
+If you'll only use a resource account to book a resource&mdash;for example, invite the resource to your meeting and have it automatically accept or decline the invitation&mdash;you don't need to assign a license to a resource account.
 You'll need to assign a license to the resource account in the following situations:

 - **Teams meeting** If you want the resource, such as a Microsoft Teams Room, to join a Teams meeting so attendees can use it to present video and audio through it, you need a meeting room license.
 - **PSTN calls** If you want the resource to make or receive calls to or from an external phone numbers (called a Public Switched Telephone Network or PSTN call), you need a Microsoft 365 Phone System or Microsoft 365 Business Voice license.